-This Fujifilm is arguably the most advanced instant camera to ever hit the market.
+This Fujifilm is one of the most advanced instant camera to hit the market.
 Unlike the other cameras on our list, the SQ20, an update to the SQ10, is actually a digital camera with a built-in analog printer.
-Additionally, it is the first Instax camera to use the new Instax Square format, which closely resembles original Polaroid film than Instax Mini film.
+Like the predecessor, it uses the Instax Square format, which more closely resembles original Polaroid film than Instax Mini film.
 The SQ20 also uses a 4x digital zoom, an unusual feature for instant photography, and will even record video.

 The SQ10 captures 1,920 x 1,920-pixel JPEGs and can save 50 images to its internal memory.
 Or, the camera can capture 15-second video files (without audio), with a screengrab feature so you can print out the best moment from that clip.
 Files can be transferred to a computer via Micro USB and memory can also be expanded with a Micro SD card.
 If one photo in particular looks good, you can also immediately print one (or many) out onto the 1:1 ratio Instax film.
 The lens is a 28.5-millimeter equivalent with a fast f/2.4 aperture.

 The technology behind how the Instax film is exposed is a bit of a secret, but it’s safe to say Fujifilm uses the same technology behind its SP-2 instant film printer.
-Being a digital system, the SQ10 also features autofocus with facial recognition, automatic exposure, multiple shooting modes, and a host of creative effects.
+Being a digital system, thealso features autofocus with facial recognition, automatic exposure, multiple shooting modes, and a host of creative effects.